mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-handling-events.md

 mim.mount( new Hello( new Person( "Michael")));
 ```

-If you want your event handler, which belongs to a separate object, to react on the capturing phase of the event processing while, you must specify an array consisting of three elements: the event handler function, the object value and the Boolean `true` value:
+If you want your event handler, which belongs to a separate object, to react on the capturing phase of the event processing, you must specify an array consisting of three elements: the event handler function, the object value and the Boolean `true` value:

 ```tsx
 public render(): void